CalculatedContent/WeightWatcher/README.md

 The summary statistics can be used to gauge the test error of a series of pre/trained models, without needing access to training or test data.

-- average **alpha**  can be used to compare one or more DNN models with different hyperparemeter settings **&theta;**, when  depth is not a driving factor (i.e transformer models)
+- average `alpha` can be used to compare one or more DNN models with different hyperparemeter settings **&theta;**, when depth is not a driving factor (i.e transformer models)
-- average **log spectral norm** is useful to compare models of different depths **L** at a coarse grain level
+- average `log_spectral_norm` is useful to compare models of different depths **L** at a coarse grain level
-- average **weighted alpha** and **log alpha norm** are suitable for DNNs of differing hyperparemeters **&theta;** and depths **L** simultaneously. (i.e CV models like VGG and ResNet)
+- average `alpha_weighted` and `log_alpha_norm` are suitable for DNNs of differing hyperparemeters **&theta;** and depths **L** simultaneously. (i.e CV models like VGG and ResNet)

 #### Predicting the Generalization Error

-WeightWatcher (WW)can be used to compare the test error for a series of models, trained on the similar dataset, but with different hyperparameters, or even different but related architectures.
+WeightWatcher (WW) can be used to compare the test error for a series of models, trained on the similar dataset, but with different hyperparameters **&theta;**, or even different but related architectures.

-Our Theory of HT-SR predicts that models with smaller PL exponents **alpha** , on average, correspond to models that generalize better.
+Our Theory of HT-SR predicts that models with smaller PL exponents `alpha`, on average, correspond to models that generalize better.

-Here is an example of the **Weighted Alpha** capacity metric for all the current pretrained VGG models.
+Here is an example of the `alpha_weighted` capacity metric for all the current pretrained VGG models.

 <img src="https://github.com/CalculatedContent/PredictingTestAccuracies/blob/master/img/vgg-w_alphas.png" width='600px' height='auto' />